INDAPlus20/AssignmentsInstructions/assembly-task-9/README.md

 Time to face it, MIPS, especially MARS, is for plebs (cool plebs)!
 You, yes YOU, can surely do a better job than that!
 For this reason, show your programming alphaness by designing your own assembly language.

-Your language must be an 8-bit assembly language, meaning that your assembly instructions has to be 8-bits long.
+Your language must be an 32-bit assembly language with 8-bit instructions.
 See the [MIPS reference sheet](https://www.kth.se/social/files/563c63c9f276547044e8695f/mips-ref-sheet.pdf) and take inspiration from the MIPS 32-bit instruction encoding.
 Your instruction encoding determins:

 | **Code** | **Size and Flexibility** |
 |----------|--------------------------|